 Our mission is to educate Loudoun County, VA residents about safe, effective and sustainable landscape management practices.
-We are volunteers who have received extensive training under the auspices of Virginia Tech and the Loudoun County Cooperative Extension office to provide unbiased research-based horticultural information to the community.
+We are volunteers who have received extensive training under the auspices of Virginia Tech and the VCE Loudoun office to provide unbiased research-based horticultural information to the community.

-In the mid-80s Loudoun County was still predominantly agricultural, but the Director of the Loudoun Extension Office saw a need for “Neighborhood Plant Consultants” to provide horticultural advice to county residents.
+In the mid-80s Loudoun County was still predominantly agricultural, and the Director of VCE Loudoun saw a need for “Neighborhood Plant Consultants” to provide horticultural advice to county residents.
 Volunteers were recruited through radio announcements, news articles, and outreach to garden clubs.
 The first group of Loudoun County Master Gardener trainees completed 30 hours of instruction in topics such as pruning and insect control as provided by experts brought in from Fairfax County, and 30 hours of volunteer work.

-From the creation of a practical organic garden for growing vegetables and fruit where the public could visit and learn about chemical-free gardening to the establishment of the tree and water stewardsprograms – the association, under the auspices of Virginia Tech and the Loudoun County Cooperative Extension office, continues to evolve in finding ways to provide unbiased research-based horticultural information to the community.
+From the creation of a practical organic garden for growing vegetables and fruit where the public could visit and learn about chemical-free gardening to the establishment of the advanced Master Gardener Tree and Water Stewards programs, under the auspices of Virginia Tech and VCE Loudoun, the VCE Loudoun Master Gardener volunteers continue to evolve in finding ways to provide unbiased research-based horticultural information to the community.

 Loudoun County Master Gardeners Timeline and Milestones

-1985: Program is started with 10-12 volunteers by the Director of the Loudoun County Extension Office
+1985: Program with 10-12 volunteers organized by the Director of the Loudoun County Extension Office

-1992: Demonstration Garden created at Ida Lee Park in Leesburg – focus on organic gardening
+1992: Demonstration Garden broke ground at Ida Lee Park in Leesburg – focus on organic vegetable gardening

 2009: Loudoun County Master Gardener Association received its 501 (C) (3) non-profit status